Dogs think, feel & learn.

 Common values are the ones we all agree on.
 With so many perspectives, it's almost impossible to agree on a set of words that describe aspects we all want.

-Agreeing on aspects we want less of is fairly easy.
-Whatever our path, dreams, goals, and ambitions, it's likely, we don't want:
+Agreeing on burdens we want less of is fairly easy.
+Whatever our paths, dreams, goals, and ambitions, it's likely, we don't want more:

-Hate, War, Disrespect, Misunderstanding, Mistrust, Captivity and Sadness.
+Hate, War, Disrespect, Misunderstanding, Mistrust, Captivity or Sadness.

-The opposite of the things we don't want can be called values.
-The things we do want:
+The opposite of burdens can be called values... the things we do want:

 Less Hate; more Love.